Dr. Gary Tanchak, D.C.

 Massage Gun for Lymphatic Drainage: Bottom Line

-Hopefully this article helps in answering the question: can you use a massage gun for lymphatic drainage?
+Hopefully, this article helps in answering the question:

-The reality is that there just isn’t enough research yet to know exactly how massage gun use compares to traditional manual lymphatic drainage.
+There isn’t enough research yet to know precisely how massage gun use compares to traditional manual lymphatic drainage.
 That said, your massage gun (when used safely) might be a great addition to a comprehensive lymphatic drainage regimen.

 If you’re still unsure about using your massage gun for lymphatic drainage, we recommend scheduling an appointment with a licensed lymphedema specialist who can answer all of your questions on lymphedema and lymphatic drainage.